Order by 12/15 for delivery by 12/25.

 Your cart is empty!

-Nourishing your body with quality nutrition is one of the best forms of self-care.
-In an era when you’ve perhaps learned to fear food and feeding your body too much, we often overlook the fact that food is your fuel and can work on your side.
-It can encourage your brain to buzz at optimal levels, help ward off life-threatening chronic diseases, and boost your immunity.
-Most importantly, it can give you the strength and energy you need to do the things you want to do – like travel, keep up with the kids at the playground, launch a company, or run for office.
+Fueling your body with nutritionally rich foods can encourage your brain to buzz at optimal levels, boost immunity, and help to ward off life-threatening chronic diseases.
+Most importantly, it can give you the strength and energy you need to do the things you want to do, whether it’s running a marathon or running for office.

-But, just like how style or music preferences evolve, so do nutrition needs.
+But, just like how style or music preferences evolve over the course of our lifetime, so do our nutrition needs.
 Certain key nutrients – at different phases of life – are important to keep you thriving.

 Below are some key nutrients for women to keep in mind.

-Folic acid, the man-made form of folate, is especially important for women of childbearing age.
-Research shows folate or folic acid is important for a healthy pregnancy, reducing the risk of serious birth defects of the spine and brain, also known as neural tube defects.
+Folic acid, the man-made form of folate, is another nutrient that’s incredibly important for women of childbearing age.
+Research shows folate or folic acid supports a healthy pregnancy, reducing the risk of serious birth defects of the spine and brain, also known as neural tube defects.
 Folate-rich diets have also been associated with decreased risk of cardiovascular disease and can reduce the risk of developing folate-deficiency anemia.
 Sources include fortified orange juice, spinach, broccoli, peanuts, avocado, and enriched-grain products and fortified breakfast cereals.

 Sarcopenia, the progressive loss of muscle mass and strength, is of particular concern as women age.
 Emerging research indicates that we may need more protein than previously thought to help maintain lean body mass and improve our ability to cope with illness or bodily stress.
 Yet, data indicate that protein intake declines as the years go on.
-To combat this, aim to have a good quality source of protein with each meal or snack.
-If you find this difficult to do, our plant-based protein powder is a great addition to any smoothie to help fill in any protein deficiency gaps.
+To combat this, aim to include a good quality source of protein with each meal or snack.

-Your body is roughly 60 percent water, which has many essential tasks, including cushioning your joints and organs, transporting essential nutrients, maintaining internal temperature and electrolyte balance, and eliminating waste.
+Your body is roughly 60 percent water, and for good reason: water in the body helps to cushion joints and organs, transport essential nutrients, maintain internal temperature and electrolyte balance, and eliminate waste.
 While most of us know the importance of staying adequately hydrated, breastfeeding women need even more water than usual, too.
 For those who are nursing, aim to drink a glass of water every time you nurse and with each meal.

-While women are out multitasking to the max, conquering a never-ending to-do list – or better yet, fulfilling their dreams – it’s more important than ever that they put their health and nutrient needs at the forefront.
+While women are out multitasking to the max, conquering a never-ending to-do list and fulfilling their dreams – it’s more important than ever that they put their health and nutrient needs at the forefront.
 This starts with fueling up on nourishing foods: fruits, vegetables, whole grains, healthy fats, and quality proteins.